gregorwolf/SAP-NPM-API-collection/apis/cds-lsp/doc/doc/INSTALLATION.md

 For details see the similar json-language-server integration [docs](https://github.com/vscode-langservers/vscode-json-languageserver#integrate).

 #### Syntax Highlighting
-For performance reasons, the language server protocol does not provide support for syntax highlighting.
+For performance reasons, syntax highlighting is not done via the language server protocol.
 A [TextMate grammar](https://macromates.com/manual/en/language_grammars) aside of the language server provides this.
 `@sap/cds-lsp` comes with a TextMate grammar file [included](../syntaxes/cds.tmLanguage.json) for the CDS language.
+Additionally `@sap/cds-lsp` supports semantic highlighting.
+This is a feature of the language server protocol and is supported by some IDEs.

 While specific client extensions usually integrate this by default, a generic integration requires to configure this separately.
 Some IDEs have TextMate support built-in.
 Others require another plug-in, a TextMate client.